-Colette McBeth is the critically acclaimed author of psychological thrillers Precious Thing and The Life I Left Behind.
+Colette McBeth is the critically acclaimed author of psychological thrillers Precious Thing, The Life I Left Behind and An Act of Silence.

 Colette was a BBC TV News television correspondent for ten years, during which time she covered many major crime stories and worked out of Westminster as a political reporter.